-There are some excellent portable options that you can take along to make sure your music can be enjoyed by everyone.
+There are some excellent portable options with AUX input in addition to Bluetooth that you can take along to make sure your music can be enjoyed by everyone.

 Bluetooth speakers have AUX Inputs, so they can be used with non Bluetooth enabled devices as well.